lt72/JitBench/Docs/README.md

 ### 1.2.1.
 Data Storage - the model

 The model that stores the data gathered from the ETW log must implement the [IEventModel](..\ETWLogAnalyzer\Microsoft.ETWLogAnalyzer.Abstractions\Abstractions\Model\IEventModel.cs) interface.
-The idea is that the model provides at least these:
+The model provides the following:

-- Information of the process being examined (pid,  start and stop events, etc...).
+- Information for the target test process (pid,  start and stop events, etc...).
-- List of the methods jitted and the threads used by the process.
+- List of jitted methods and threads.
-- API calls to get the events for a given thread and the thread that JITs a method.
+- An event iterator for events that happened on a given thread, in time order (this includes JIT events, as well as OS events, such as context switches and page faults).

 A concrete example of the model is [ETWData](..\ETWLogAnalyzer\Microsoft.ETWLogAnalyzer.Core\ETWData\ETWData.cs).

 ### 1.2.2.
 The Controller

-The [controller](..\ETWLogAnalyzer\Microsoft.ETWLogAnalyzer.Core\Controller\Controller.cs) is the component of the framework that manages who has access to the data model and how they can access it as follows.
+The [controller](..\ETWLogAnalyzer\Microsoft.ETWLogAnalyzer.Core\Controller\Controller.cs) is the component of the framework that manages who has access to the data model and how they can access it as follows:

 - `RunVisitorForResult` - Reports will have to use a visitor to analyze the data provided by the model.
 This method will take the visitor and an iterator to the stream of events that need to be analyzed and run it for the result.
 - `ProcessReports` - Given the folder of the assemblies where the reports are and the data to analyze, the controller will generate them and dump them into the specified folder.